 Such an event occurred just at dusk on November 15, 2014 on Washington State Route 20.
 We had crossed the Deception Pass bridge minutes before sunset, 4:39 p.m., heading north from Greenbank on Whidbey Island to Bellingham to visit Merritt’s father.
 I was driving.

-Thus, after that short break, we descended the steep, winding grade into the unincorporated village of Gibralter just as heavy traffic in both directions slowed abruptly for no immediately evident reason.
+We descended the steep, winding grade into the unincorporated village of Gibralter just as heavy traffic in both directions slowed abruptly for no immediately evident reason.
 Two young men were running along the center line waving their arms, and a young blonde woman stood at our side of the road signaling frantically for all the vehicles to stop.

 The llama appears